-Board of Audit Digital Compensation
+Board of Directors Audit Committee Digital Committee Compensation Committee

-Directors Committee Committee Committee

 Chairman 180,000 20,000 20,000 -

 Member 60,000 10,000 10,000 -

 Compensation is based on a term of office.
 This begins with the election of the individual members to the Board of Directors at the Annual General Meeting and lasts until the next Annual General Meeting.
 In the event that members of the Board of Directors join or resign between ordinary Annual General Meetings, the amount of compensation will be based on the effective term of office.
 The amount of the defined fixed fee is based on the assumption that five meetings of the Board of Directors or at least two meetings per committee are held each year.
-Compensation covers all ordinary and extraordinary meetings of the Board of Directors and the committees as well as their preparation and follow-up.
+Compensation covers all ordinary and extraordinary meetings of the Board of Directors at the information and follow-up.